Economy

 More on Economy

-WASHINGTON—Congressman Steven Horsford (NV-04) has been reappointed to the prestigious House Ways & Means Committee, the oldest and only committee named in the U.S. Constitution.
-This critical committee shapes national policies on healthcare, Social Security, Medicare, tax fairness, and trade.
+WASHINGTON – Congressman Steven Horsford (NV-04) was reappointed today to the prestigious House Ways & Means Committee, the oldest Congressional committee, and the only committee specifically named in the U.S. Constitution.